-When used properly, fuel card odometer tracking can be an invaluable tool for lowering your fleet’s operating costs.
+When used properly, fuel card odometer tracking can be an invaluable tool for lowering your operating costs.
 By recording mileage with every transaction, you can more easily schedule vehicle maintenance, keeping maintenance costs in check.
 But, more importantly, odometer tracking is essential for creating MPG reports.
-These fuel card reports allow you to easily spot inefficiencies and fraud so that you can keep costs low.
-But, to reap these benefits, you need to set up your fleet fuel cards properly.
+These essential reports allow you to easily spot inefficiencies and fraud so that you can keep costs low.
+But, to reap these benefits, you need to properly set up your program and explain expectations to your drivers.

-How to Use Your Fuel Card’s Odometer Entry Most Effectively
+How to Use Your Card’s Odometer Entry Most Effectively

-Make Sure Drivers Know How to Use Your Fleet Cards
+Make Sure Drivers Know How to Use Their Cards

-The first step to using your fleet fuel card’s odometer entry field effectively is to draft a fuel policy that explains exactly what is expected of drivers when they use their company fuel card.
-If drivers have never used fuel cards before, they may not be aware that they need to enter additional information after their PIN.
-Also, most fleet cards with odometer tracking only record whole numbers, so drivers need to be made aware that entering any additional digits will lead to inaccurate MPGs.
+The first step to using your odometer entry field effectively is to draft a policy that explains exactly what is expected of drivers when they use their company fuel card.
+If drivers have never used these cards before, they may not be aware that they need to enter additional information after their PIN.
+Also, most cards with odometer tracking only record whole numbers, so drivers need to be made aware that entering any additional digits will lead to inaccurate MPGs.
 A simple step-by-step explanation of how your cards work can mitigate this problem and help ensure that drivers track mileage correctly every time they use their card.

 It is equally important that managers follow up with drivers about any mistakes make when entering their vehicle’s odometer.
 This makes drivers aware of their previous errors and helps prevent future incorrect odometer entries.
-If odometer readings are repeatedly entered incorrectly, driver fuel card policies should also explain consequences.
+To prevent situations where odometer readings are repeatedly entered incorrectly, driver fuel policies should also explain consequences.
 This ensures that action can be taken quickly and behavior is corrected as quickly as possible.

-Use the Correct Fleet Card Setup to Properly Track Odometer Entry
+Use the Correct Card Setup to Properly Track Odometer Entry

-Fleet card transactions need to be tied to the appropriate vehicle for mileage to be successfully recorded.
-This can be done with either driver or vehicle fuel cards, but vehicle cards are usually recommended for more accurate odometer tracking.
+Transactions need to be tied to the appropriate vehicle for mileage to be successfully recorded.
+This can be done with either driver or vehicle cards, but vehicle cards are usually recommended for more accurate odometer tracking.

 Driver cards only work for tracking odometer entries in particular situations.
 Driver cards are effective when each driver only operates a single vehicle.
 In these cases, the driver and vehicle are interchangeable and the MPG shown for the driver will reflect that vehicle.
-If the driver operates multiple vehicles, then the fuel card company will not capture the vehicle number with the odometer and the MPG will not report accurately.
+If the driver operates multiple vehicles and the cards only prompt for PIN and odometer, then the vehicle number cannot be captured with the odometer and the MPG will not report accurately.

-Driver cards are also effective in recording odometer entries if your fleet fuel cards have more than two prompts.
-While most cards only have two prompts, some examples with more than two prompts are OTR Fuel Cards and CFN Fuel Cards.
+If your program offers more than two prompts, then driver cards can be effective in recording odometer and MPG when switching vehicles.
+While most programs only have two prompts, others like OTR and CFN cards allow three total inputs when purchasing fuel.
 In these cases, one of the additional prompts can be used for the vehicle number.
-This allows your fuel card service to properly tie odometer entries to vehicles regardless of which driver card is used and generate accurate MPG reports..
+This captures the odometer and vehicles entries regardless of which driver card is used and generate accurate MPG reports.

 Set Baseline MPG Expectations for Meaningful Comparisons and Oversight